-The Series 6 (Investment Company and Variable Contracts Products Representative)Securities License is a a license regulated by the Financial Industry Regulatory Authority (FINRA).
-The Series 6 is the primary license sought by insurance sales professionals and financial advisors, as it pertains to selling grouped securities that may be tied to insurance products.
+The Series 6 (Investment Company and Variable Contracts Products Representative)Securities License is a license regulated by the Financial Industry Regulatory Authority (FINRA).
+Series 6 is the primary license sought by insurance sales professionals and financial advisors, as it pertains to selling grouped securities that may be tied to insurance products.

 Any insurance agent should strive toward achieving their Series 6 license, but if your main product line is life insurance, then this license is an absolute necessity.

 The Series 6 license works alongside the Series 63 license, and both must be attained to market and sell securities linked products legally.

 Follow our step-by-step guide to get your Series 6 License.

 The first step in getting your Series 6 License is taking and passing the Securities Industry Essentials (SIE) Exam.

 This exam will be an “open exam”, which means that you will not need a FINRA affiliation before registering to take it (more on that later).

 The SIE Exam consists of 75 multiple choice questions that have to be answered in 105 minutes (1 hour and 45 minutes).

 The fee for taking the SIE is $60.